 According to a Bloomberg report, India has given initial conditional clearance for some of Apple’s Chinese suppliers to manufacture in India if they find an Indian partner.
 Of the 17 names submitted by Apple, some were turned down, including at least one with close ties to the Chinese government, says the report.

 This marks a shift in the earlier Indian policy of avoiding Chinese investments at all costs.
 Now, apparently, the costs to us are becoming more transparent as we try to become a manufacturing hub ourselves.

 In the past, many free trade economists, including Arvind Panagariya and Swaminathan A Aiyar, have been arguing against putting up more barriers to imports from China.
-Security experts like Brahma Chellaney, on the other hand, have argued in favour of in order to avoid incentivising more aggression against us.
+Security experts like Brahma Chellaney, on the other hand, have argued in favour of India reducing trade ties with China in order to avoid incentivising more aggression against us.
 Despite Chellaney’s views, which I completely agree with on security issues, I believe that this is not the time to make China pay for its aggression by sharply reducing our trade ties.

 What we need to do is to reduce the China weight in our trade ties over the next five to 10 years, mostly by opening up trade with other blocs, which will automatically reduce the China weightage.
 Currently, we have more to lose by trying to punish China before we are in a position to actually do so.
 It would be like cutting off your nose to spite your face.

 First, in order to become a manufacturing destination in our own right, we will need at least five years of successful implementation of the production-linked incentive scheme to build global scales.
 This needs to be accompanied by an improvement in our logistics costs, which is what project Gati Shakti is all about.